eghuro/dcat-dry/README.rst

 Setup postgresql server as well.
 In the following example we will assume it runs on localhost, port 5432, DB is postgres and user/password is postgres:example

+You will need some libraries installed: libxml2-dev libxslt-dev libleveldb-dev  libsqlite3-dev and sqlite3

 Run the following commands to bootstrap your environment ::

     git clone https://github.com/eghuro/dcat-dry